Foreign archaeological expeditions in Egypt must meet strict,

-As noted below, volunteers are not allowed to work on archaeological sites in Egypt, but, if you have any plans to visit Egypt I
+As noted below, volunteers opportunities in Egypt are very limited, but, if you have any plans to visit Egypt I highly recommend

-highly recommend that you check out the "EGYPT-TRAVEL" page of my site.
-I have some valuable, secret insider tips there for
+that you check out the "EGYPT-TRAVEL" page of my site.
+I have some valuable, secret insider tips there for tourists going to

 |IF YOU ARE ALREADY HUNGRY TO FIND A DIG AND DON'T NEED ANY FURTHER ENCOURAGEMENT, GO IMMEDIATELY TO